wpumin/atc-membership/README.md

 # ATC Membership (Beta version)

 ATC Membership is a beta platform which use to keep contact in Advance Technology Center at Accenture.
 ATC Membership platform builds on ReactJS and this project is a beta version.
-So, It can only support Thai users, Thai format on this site.
+So, this can only support Thai users and Thai format to input data.

 ## Functionality Checklist